frePPLe/frepple/doc/developer-guide/user-interface/creating-a-custom-theme.rst

 #. | **Compile the LESS files**:
    | The less files need to be compiled into a CSS stylesheet for each theme.
-     This is done by the following command:
+     Edit the gruntfile.js file to include your theme in the list of themes, and then run the following command:

    ::

        grunt less

-   In each of the theme folders the file bootstrap.min.css and bootstrap.min.css.map are generated.
+   In each of the theme folders the file bootstrap.min.css and bootstrap.min.css.map will be generated.

 #. | **Update djangosettings.py file**:
    | New themes are only shown in the user interface when the theme is configured
      in the setting *THEMES*.
+   | You can also edit the setting *DEFAULT_THEME* to make your theme the default
+     one.